devnull-cz/c-prog-lang/modules/compiler-warnings.md

   something strange and potentially harmful can happen.
   - there are differences between various compilers
   - will focus on GCC here
-  - during the old days the tool producing these warnings was called 'lint' that had to be run separately
+  - during the old days the tool producing these warnings was called `lint` that had to be run separately (there was not enough memory to do both at once).
+Now those extra checkes are usually part of the compiler itself.

   - the basic: `-Wall -Wextra`
     - `-Wall` catches things like missing return value from a function that